-How tax credit scholarships (neo-vouchers) work:
+How tax credit scholarships and education savings accounts work:

 What the research says about vouchers and tax credits:

 Gains in achievement are about the same for low income students receiving vouchers as they are for comparable public school students (see sources below).

 Long-term studies of voucher programs in Milwaukee, where vouchers have been used since 1990, Cleveland, and the District of Columbia found "no clear advantage in academic achievement for students attending private schools with vouchers."